cooolgamer/Custom-Homemenu-3DS/README.md

 NOTE: By installing this with Cia method:
 * You CAN'T boot on original firmware (OFW).
 You need to uninstall it for booting on OFW!
 * You can't access on eShop only on USA region, I don't know why but it ask for update.
 To access on eShop, uninstall the custom homemenu or use the luma redshift version (USA only).
 * /!\ WARNING: DO NOT INSTALL IT USING FBI OR OTHER CIA INSTALLER BUT ONLY WITH THE SCRIPT!
-The homemennis decrypted, if you want to install it using FBI or godmode9, DECRYPT it before or you WILL BLACK SCREEN! /!\
+The homemenu is decrypted, if you want to install it using FBI or other cia installer, DECRYPT it before or you WILL BLACK SCREEN ON BOOTING! /!\
 ## Supported Versions:
 EUR/USA/JPN/KOR on Old/New 3DS/2DS on <= 11.15
 # What changed?
 What is modified?